tairenpiao/GCN_Final_DeepGCNs/README.md

-# PIAO_TAIREN_GCN_Final_DeepGCNs
+# GCN_Final_DeepGCNs
-Final project of the course GCN .

-This repository is partly borrowed from original paper's code.
+Final project of the course Graph Convolutional Networks. </br> This repository is partly borrowed from original paper's code, and I fixed part of code for running without problem. <br/>
 This repository is only for the final porject. <br/>
-I fixed part of code for running without problem.

 ## DeepGCNs: Can GCNs Go as Deep as CNNs?
 * [Paper](https://arxiv.org/pdf/1904.03751.pdf)